legastero/stanza/README.md

 $ npm run build
 ```

-The bundled and minified files will be in the generated `build` directory.
+The bundled and minified files will be in the generated `dist` directory.

 ## Getting Started

 1. Find or install a server which supports XMPP over WebSocket (Prosody recommended).
 2. Clone this repo with `git clone https://github.com/legastero/stanza.io.git`
-2. Run `npm install` in the new `stanza.io` directory.
+3. Run `npm install` in the new `stanza.io` directory.
-3. Run `npm run build` to create `build/stanzaio.bundle.js`.
+4. Run `npm run build` to create `dist/stanzaio.browser.js`.
-4. Open `demo.html` in your browser.
+5. Open `demo.html` in your browser.
-5. Enter your connection info, click connect.
+6. Enter your connection info, click connect.
-6. Use the JS console to play with the XMPP client (`var client`).
+7. Use the JS console to play with the XMPP client (`var client`).

 ## Echo Client Demo